-Bio & BooksWade Rouse is the bestselling author of six books, including his debut novel, The Charm Bracelet, which launched March 22 from St. Martin's Press/Thomas Dunne Books.
+Bio & BooksWade Rouse is the internationally bestselling author of six books, including his debut novel, The Charm Bracelet, which launched March 22 from St. Martin's Press/Thomas Dunne Books.

 Wade's work has been selected multiple times as a Must-Read by NBC’s Today Show, featured in the New York Times as well as on Chelsea Lately on E!, and been chosen three times by the nation's independent booksellers as an Indie Next Pick.
 Wade has also been a contributing writer for People, Good Housekeeping and Coastal Living, among others, as well as a regular contributor to All Things Considered.